chimera-linux/chimera-linux.github.io/_docs/installation/partitioning.md

 # sed -i '' 's/@BOOT_SIZE@/512MiB/' pbp
 # sfdisk /dev/mmcblk2 < pbp
 ```

+Doing this will take care of the labeling if necessary.

 Of course, you will need to substitute the filename for your platform, the
 boot partition size for whatever you like, and the `mmcblk2` for your target